shaliulab/idtrackerai/docs/source/FAQs.rst

 Common installation problems
 ----------------------------

 Some of the errors that you might encounter might have been already reported by other users and fixed.
 Please update your idtracker.ai to make sure you are using the latest version.
 To update idtracker.ai follow the indtructions at the end of the :doc:`how_to_install`_ page.

 If the error persists, please report the issue in the `idtracker.ai gitlab repository <https://gitlab.com/polavieja_lab/idtrackerai>`_ or send us an email to idtrackerai@gmail.com.
 We will try to fix it as soon as possible.

 Common GUI (Graphical User Interface) bugs and questions
 --------------------------------------------------------

-We are constantly improving the GUI.
-However, you might still find some bugs, please report them.
-The following bugs that we describe do not affect the tracking performance, and you can still use idtracker.ai is you learn how to avoid them.
+*comming soon*